markjaquith/WordPress-Skeleton/README.md

 **A:** Maybe — if I think the change is useful.
 I primarily made this for my own use, and thought people might find it useful.
 If you want to take it in a different direction and make your own customized skeleton, then just maintain your own fork.

 **Q:** Why the `/shared/` symlink stuff for uploads?
 **A:** For local development, create `/shared/` (it is ignored by Git), and have the files live there.
-For production, have your deploy script (Capistrano is my choice) look for symlinks pointing to `/shared/` and repoint them to some outside-the-repo location (like an NFS shared directory or something).
+For production, have your deploy script symlink `/shared/` to some outside-the-repo location (like an NFS shared directory or something).
 This gives you separation between Git-managed code and uploaded files.

 **Q:** What version of WordPress does this track?
 **A:** The latest stable release.
 It should automatically update within 6 hours of a new WordPress stable release.
 Open an issue if that doesn't happen.